felixheld/qspimux/README.md

 The DIP8 **board-adapter** can be used to plug a SPI flash on a **flash-adapter** board into a programmer with ZIF socket.

+**qspimux2-prog** is a programmer designed to work together with **qspimux2**.
+It supports both 1.8V and 3.3V signal levels and quad SPI mode, can control the qspimux2, provides a low voltage serial and I2C port, 4 potential-free outputs and 4 optocoupler inputs.
+It is connected to the host via USB.
+TODO: add link to firmware repository when the firmware is written.

 ## how to setup the hardware

 * If applicable, remove the flash from the mainboard; usually this works best when using a hot air rework station.